Ruthheasman/micro-saas-apps/replit.md

-# 1Sat Apps - Micro-SaaS Platform
+# MicroSaaS Apps - Micro-SaaS Platform

 ## Overview

-1Sat Apps is a platform for building, deploying, and monetizing micro-SaaS applications on the BSV blockchain.
+MicroSaaS Apps is a platform for building, deploying, and monetizing micro-SaaS applications on the BSV blockchain.
 The platform enables users to describe applications in natural language, have AI (Claude) generate production-ready React code, and deploy these apps to the blockchain for less than a penny.
 Apps are stored as 1Sat ordinals on-chain, providing permanent, censorship-resistant hosting with pay-per-use monetization.

 The platform consists of four main products:
 - **1Sat Builder**: AI-powered app creation and blockchain deployment interface